 There are three transportation alternatives to hiring a full-service moving company:

-- Rental truck: Choosing a rental truck allows for a certain amount of freedom and control over the moving process.
-Though it requires more time and physical effort, the least expensive option is typically a moving truck rental.
+Choosing a rental truck allows for a certain amount of freedom and control over the moving process.
+Though it requires more time and physical effort, it’s typically the least expensive option.
 One-way and round-trip options are available, and it’s best to price both.
 Often returning the truck is significantly cheaper, if a bit more of a hassle.

-- Storage container: A portable storage container – from services such as PackRat, Pods, and others – gives movers a large amount of space to pack their belongings themselves.
-The company drops off the container at the current location to be filled.
-Once belongings have been packed, the company returns to collect the container and drive it to the new destination.
+A portable storage container — from services such as PackRat, Pods, and others — gives movers a large amount of space to pack their belongings themselves.
+The company drops off the container at the current location.
+You fill the container with your belongings, then the company returns to collect the container and drive it to the new destination.
 After it’s unloaded and unpacked at the new location, the company returns to pick it up.
 This process requires the person moving to pack and unpack possessions rather than relying on the pros.

 Hire Laborers, Not Movers